kh3rm/mvc-report/README.md

 Local server setup
 ----------------------------

-What now remains is to get it up and revving on a local server.
+What now remains is to get it up and running on a local server.

-In the project's root folder, run 'symfony server:start' to get the site running on a local development server.
-The project's root "/"-destination should now (with default-settings) be accessible at: https://127.0.0.1:8000.
+In the project's root folder, run 'symfony server:start' to get the site revving on a local development server.
+The project's "/"-destination should now (with default-settings) be accessible at: https://127.0.0.1:8000.

 ```bash
 # You are in the root mvc-report/ directory